IBM/blockchainbean2/README.md

 </p>
 <br>

-* After your kubernetes cluster is up and running, you can deploy your IBM Blockchain Platform on the cluster.
+* After your kubernetes cluster is up and running, you can deploy your IBM Blockchain Platform V2 Beta on the cluster.
 The service walks through few steps and finds your cluster on the IBM Cloud to deploy the service on.

 <br>
 <p align="center">